codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

 author: iliyan
 ---

-Using __codbex__ [Hyperion](https://www.codbex.com/products/hyperion/) you can easily implement a BPM (Business process management) application in a minutes.
+Using __codbex__ [Hyperion](https://www.codbex.com/products/hyperion/) you can easily implement BPM (Business process management) applications in a few minutes.

 In this tutorial, I'm going to show you how you can implement an application for leave requests.

 ## A simple leave request application
 Let's have the following use cases:
 - employees who report to employee managers
-- employees want to submit leave requests for a particular period using a usable UI form
+- employees want to submit leave requests for a particular period using a modern user interface
 - employee managers must be the only one who can approve or decline these requests
 - employee managers want to receive emails when a new request is submitted
-- employees want to receive an email when their requests are processed
+- employees want to receive an email when their requests are processed (approved or declined)

 ---
 ## Implementation steps